pytorch/FBGEMM/fbgemm_gpu/README.md

 ```
 ## Build on ROCm

 FBGEMM_GPU supports running on AMD (ROCm) devices.
-A Docker container is recommand for setting up the ROCm environment.
+A Docker container is recommended for setting up the ROCm environment.
 The installation on bare metal is also available.
 ROCm5.3 is used as an example of the installation below.

 ##### Build in a Docker container
 Pull Docker container and run